MC | Keynote Speaker | Panel Moderator | Podcast Guest

 Governance & Strategy

-Every organisation has a list of things it would love to do.
-Most of those ideas never make it past the planning stage.
-Jodie shares how she helps boards, leadership teams and community groups turn that list into a clear plan everyone can get behind.
+Most good ideas never make it to the planning stage.
+Jodie shares how savvy boards, leadership teams and community groups can invest their resources in the things that move the mission forward, with a clear plan everyone can get behind.

 Your audience will gain: A clear picture of why plans stall, simple tools for getting a team aligned, and the confidence to take the first step.

 So what does good governance look like under pressure?
-Adaptive, community-led, the kind that doesn't burn out the people doing the work.
-Jodie has spent years facilitating boards across disaster recovery, NFP, social enterprise and council settings.
-The boards that thrive aren't the ones with the best strategy or the biggest budget.
-They're the ones with better habits.
+Jodie has spent years facilitating boards across local government, NFPs, social enterprises and community led disaster recovery groups, often during times of crisis.
+The boards that thrive aren't the ones with the most passionate members, the sharpest strategy or the healthiest bank balance.
+They're the ones with the most adaptive practices.

 Your audience will gain: A practical lens on what high-functioning boards actually do, the small habits that separate them from struggling ones, and a way to tell whether your board's frustration is a strategy problem, a people problem, or a workload problem.

-Regional and purpose-led organisations tend to do big work with small teams, long distances and stretched budgets.
-The leaders who get the most done are rarely the loudest.
-They're the ones who know how to draw on the networks around them, their own, but also their board's, their team's, their community's, their sector's.
+Regional and purpose-led organisations are great at leveraging small teams and stretched budgets.
+The leaders who get the most done are the ones who know how to draw on the networks around them, not just their own, but also their board, their team, their community and their sector.
 Jodie shares how to recognise those networks, build genuine relationships across them, and use them well so that everyone benefits.

-Your audience will gain: A practical approach to seeing the networks already around their organisation, advice for building real relationships across organisational lines, and a way of influencing and advocating that benefits everyone involved.
+Your audience will gain: A practical approach to tapping into their networks, advice for building real trusted relationships across organisational lines, and a way of influencing and advocating that benefits everyone involved.

 Revenue & Sustainability

 Funding shifts.
 Governments change.
-The grant that built your program last year may not be there next year.
-Jodie unpacks what revenue diversification actually looks like for purpose-led organisations, including which ideas are worth chasing, which are distractions, and how to test something new without betting the organisation on it.
+The grant that launched your program last year may not be there next year.
+Jodie unpacks what revenue diversification looks like for purpose-led organisations: which ideas are worth chasing, which are distractions, and how to test something new without betting the organisation on it.

 Your audience will gain: Sharper judgment about new revenue ideas, the warning signs of a bad bet, and a starting point for building income that isn't at the mercy of the next funding round.

-In radio, you don't fix a bad signal by shouting louder.
+In radio, you don't fix a bad signal by increasing the volume.
 You fix it by reducing the noise.
-Most leaders of purpose-led organisations are doing the opposite.
-They add more strategy, more comms, more meetings, hoping clarity will eventually come through.
+Many discussions within purpose-led organisations do the opposite, adding more strategy, more comms, more meetings, hoping clarity will eventually come through.

 "Jodie has a rare skill at being able to zoom into a business and pinpoint what matters whilst not losing sight of the market a business operates in more broadly.
 A great all-rounder with working on a strategy and then guiding implementation with individuals and teams to make a big difference."